 What Does the Profit and Loss Statement Show?

 The P&L statement helps a business to create a financial budget and allocate resources accordingly.
-It investigates revenue and expense trends, net income, cash flows, and overall profitability.
+It investigates revenue and expense trends, net income, cash flows, and profitability.

 Components of a Profit and Loss Report:

 - Revenue: it represents net sales or turnover during the accounting period.
-The revenue generated by primary business activity and the non-operating revenue and gains on the sale of long-term business assets is included.
+The revenue generated by primary business activity and the non-operating revenue and gains on the sale of long-term business assets are included.